tkellehe/boostc/README.md

         for(i = 0; i < vect_cnt(vect); ++i) printf("%i\n", vect[i]);
     }

-    // Make sure that all calls that can take an allocator have the same allocator. vect_destroy(vect, alloc_stdlib);
+    // It is optional for all vector functions to provide the template argument if using the defaults. vect_destroy(vect, vect_tmplt_int_t);

     return 0;
 }